Love and Spices:

 In a large saucepan, not a frying pan, heat about 2 to 3 inches / 5 to 8 cm of coconut or avocado oil until the cooking thermometer reaches 375°F/190°C.

-Set a large plate covered in paper towel near the saucepan for the fried sufganiot.
+Set a large plate covered with a paper towel near the saucepan for the fried sufganiot.

 Spread a little oil on your spoon before using it so that the batter does not stick.